SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/golang/nats/_index.md

 no_list: true
 weight: 500
 description: >
-    Components for supporting work with the AWS cloud platform.
+    A set of components for working with message queues via a NATS server [https://nats.io/](https://nats.io/).
 ---